MrSeekatar/K8sUtils/README.md

     ok --> exit
 ```

+## Using `Invoke-HelmUpgrade`

+You can run `Invoke-HelmUpgrade` from the command line or in a CI/CD pipeline to run Helm upgrade.
+It has a number of parameters to control its behavior, and `help Invoke-HelmUpgrade` will give you all the details.

 ## Using `Invoke-HelmUpgrade` in an Azure DevOps Pipeline

 Before the script can run, you need to do the following in your pipeline's Job: